rsmmr/install-clang/README.md

 of the relevant llvm.org projects.
 Adding `-m` on the command line instructs the script to use the current git master versions instead.
 The script downloads all the sources from the corresponding git repositories and compiles the pieces as needed.
-Other OSs than Darwin and Linux are not currently supported.
+Other OSs than Darwin, FreeBSD, and Linux are not currently supported.

 The script also has an update option `-u` that allows for catching up with upstream repository changes without doing the complete